 Citigroup Global Markets Inc. and J.P.
-Morgan Securities LLC are acting as joint book-running managers of the offering.
-Subject to the terms and conditions stated in the purchase agreement dated as of January 31, 2023, each initial purchaser named below has agreed to purchase, and the Republic has a greed to sell to such initial purchaser, the principal amount of the bonds set forth below.
+Morgan Securities plc are acting as joint book-running managers of the offering.
+Subject to the terms and conditions stated in the purchase a greement dated as of January 31, 2023, each initial purchaser named below has agreed to purchase, and the Republic has a greed to sell to such initial purchaser, the principal amount of the bonds set forth below.

-Principal Amount of
+Principal Amount

-Initial Purchasers the Bonds
+Initial Purchasers of Bonds

-Citigroup Global Markets Inc US\$350,000,000
+Citigroup Global Markets Inc DOP31,141,450,000

 J.P.
-Morgan Securities LLC US\$350,000,000
+Morgan Securities plc DOP31,141,400,000

-Total US\$700,000,000
+Total DOP62,282,850,000